Do you plan to work from Home

 , can also provide you with a meeting room

-to hold customer or supplier meetings, and by using their address online – you do not have to publicise your home address on internet directories, Google Maps or public records.
+to hold customer or supplier meetings- (with current meeting indoor restrictions, and the prevalence of zoom meetings etc having access to a meeting room may not always be necessary), and by using their address online – you do not have to publicise your home address on internet directories, Google Maps or public records.

 Use a licenced Provider